 The episodes with Verminous Skumm as the primary villain tend to be Darker and Edgier than the rest of the series.
 He's one of the only villains who specifically wants to hurt and kill people, not the environment.

 Zarm, Spirit of War and Destruction, began as The Corrupter, turned the Eco-Villians into a dangerous Legion of Doom who ruined the world and nearly killed Gaia twice.

 Armondo Guitierrez has shades of this role in the early episodes of Freakazoid!.
-Most of the villains were primarily sketch-comedy caricatures, providing laughs first and conflict second, but there's nothing funny about the cliffhanger ending of "The Chip", where Guitierrez has Dexter tied to a chair and orders a man with a gun to kill him.
-In his second appearance, he returns as Freakazoid's fully-realized Evil Counterpart (done by Ricardo Montalban at his prime) and only loses by a fluke.
+Most of the villains were primarily sketch-comedy caricatures, providing laughs first and conflict second, but the cliffhanger ending of "The Chip", where Guitierrez has Dexter tied to a chair and orders a man with a gun to kill him is played completely straight.
+In his second appearance, he returns as Freakazoid's fully-realized Evil Counterpart and only loses by a fluke.

 The character still has a bit of comedy in him; in his first appearance he tends to unintentionally quoteKhan Noonien Singh, while in the second he gained Freakazoid-like wackiness along with his powers, in particular flipping out whenever Freak calls him a weenie ("DON'T SAY THE WEENIE WORD!")